rishabhsingh1-ksu/rishabhsingh1-ksu/README.md

--  Hi, I’m Rishabh Singh
--  I’m a weeds person interested in computational biology
--  I’m looking to collaborate on transcriptome analysis
  -  How to reach me at rishabhsingh1@ksu.edu
 -  Pronouns: he/him/his
 -  Fun fact: Earthquakes don't kill people, buildings do!